10 Questions to Ask Yourself when Considering a Continuing Education Program

 Tips for Deciding between Project, Graduate school, Bootcamp or Fellowship to help you Land your Next Role

-What gaps are you trying to fill (if any) with the project, degree or course work?
-How will it get you to where you want to go next?
+Start with the end goal in mind: Where do you want to be after you finish the program?
+What gaps are you trying to fill (if any) with the project, degree or course work, to get you to where you want to go next?

 How do you learn best?

 Are you more comfortable with instructor-based learning, through college/university/bootcamp?

 Do you prefer to be application-based, by working on a project?
 If so, please see my tips for a side project here.

 How much time can you allocate to the program, per week and in years?

 Do you prefer a full-time program that's all in-person? or a is a part-time program that's after work a better fit? or something else entirely?

 What is the structure of the program?
 What are the course requirements?
 Is there a capstone/thesis and/or qualifying exam requirements?

 How much does it cost?
 Do you have to relocate?